Cleanroom Design and Building

 PharmOut are incredibly experienced in specifying the client’s critical requirements and then testing to ensure that the builder has delivered what the client requested and paid for.
 Our Independent Commissioning Agents, or Validation Engineers are experienced in testing critical parameters to ensure compliance.

-If you would like a quote or would like to ask questions to support your next cleanroom design and construction project, please contact us.
+If you would like a quote or would like to ask questions to support your next cleanroom design and construction project, please contact us at one of our offices around the world.